felizertwo/triviaAPI/README.md

-Developers using this project should already have Python3, pip, node, npm or yarn on their local machines.
+Developers using this project should already have Postgres (psql), python3, pip, node and npm or yarn on their local machines.